fsouza/dotfiles/README.md

 % curl https://sh.fsouza.dev/bootstrap.sh | zsh
 ```

-This should only really work for me, but I'm documenting this just in case
+This should only really work for me, but again, it's being shared for
-someone is looking for inspiration on how to do some things.
+inspiration :)